octopuscreative/playbook/site/content/pages/3.resources-for-statamic/1.why-statamic/index.md

       ## Speed

+      It's really really fast.
+Out of the box, Statamic ships with a caching layer that makes not only page response times quick, but it also reduces the load that your servers take from multiple concurent users.
+In a nutshell, when content is updated it's saved into the cache and then next time a user requests that content, there's not any processing that needs to happen - it's immediately available.
+Also since Statamic is a flat file system and doesn't rely on a database

-      ## Truly Customized Content Editing
+      ## Truly Customized Content

       ## Searching & Forms Baked In

+      The two most common things client ask for are being able to search the site and being able to accept contact request emails.
+Guess what?
+Statamic rolls with that out of the box.
+The search just works, and the forms are all manageable from the control panel.

       ## Support

       The Statamic community has a very vibrant support community.
-There hasn't been anything we've needed to but couldn't because there's always someone in their Slack to lend a hand.
+There hasn't been anything we've needed to do  but couldn't because there's always someone in their Slack to lend a hand.
 title: Why Statamic?
 id: 5db50acd-5294-43a3-ba0e-472b2d362f77